-HCV ATTRIBUTE Species at Risk - Ha bitat OPERATIONA AL MONITORING PROGRAM MANAGEMENT OBJECTIVE Little Brown Myotis Habitat INDICATOR Reserve stand structure in Little brown myotis habitat MONITORING/REP FREQUENCY Annual ORTING MONITORING STRATEGY Monitor Environment Canada's work on the development of beneficial management practices for the forest industry.
+HCV ATTRIBUTE Species at Risk - Ha bitat OPERATIONA AL MONITORING PROGRAM MANAGEMENT OBJECTIVE Little Brown Myotis Habitat INDICATOR Reserve stand struc ture in Little brown myotis habitat MONITORING/REP FREQUENCY Annual ORTING MONITORING STRATEGY Monitor Environment Canada's work on the development of beneficial management practices for the forest industry.
 Monitor Crown contractor audits to verify that unmerchantable trees, such as snags, wolf trees, and cavity trees, are being retained on site.
 Monitor ACCDC data for any known locations.
 DATA SOURCES ACCDC COST AND DIFFICULTY Low - PHP does not yet implement SMP's

 Currently in Nova Scotia, there are no best forest management practices required for bats.
 Regarding wolf trees which are important for roosting, the NS Forest Wildlife Guidelines of 1988, which is now a Crown land policy, recommends that snags, wolf trees, and cavity trees be left on harvest sites as much as possible.
 Most often, wolf trees are so large and difficult to harvest because of many branches, and have low economic value, that PHP leaves on site.
 PHP is currently managing the forest in a variety of ways that benefit bat habitat needs, based on a 2006 report called "Forest Management & Bats" by Bat Conservation International which lists a variety of forest management activities that can support bat habitat needs.
+The most beneficial stand-level best management practices include leaving the best roost sites with woodpecker holes, rot holes, cracks and splits.
+Retention of snags and large mature trees may also increase the suitability of forested habitat for most bat species.
+Additionally, NSDLF is aware of locations in Nova Scotia where overwintering habitat such as caves, abandoned mines, and wells are used by many bat species.
+Restrictions to forest management activities near these locations are provided by NSDLF during the approval process for operational plans.

 Currently, there are no beneficial management practices developed for the forest industry.
 A large colony of approximately 300 females was recently found (July 2016) in Nova Scotia.
 Due to the highly sensitive nature of bat populations, its location was not made publicly available.
 However, it was confirmed to PHP by a DLF management executive that the colony was not found on PHP's Crown lease.
-The 2019 Crown operations audits show that unmerchantable trees were left on harvest sites.
+The 2020 Crown operations audits show that unmerchantable trees were left on harvest sites, which could serve as roost sites.
 ACCDC does have two locations for this species in the July 2020 dataset and both are in the Plaster Bat Cave which is located in a protected nature reserve.